 In a secluded and preternatural corner of Bush Camp there is an outdoor cinema.
 With manna gums overhead, and bracken and other miscreants under foot, the Ecoplex is more cinema than your usual tree house, and more clearing in the scrub than your usual picture house.

 What shows?
 That would be stuff that turned left at the lights, planted the foot and ripped the rear view mirror off, and then ate it.

-The Ecoplex Cinema sits at the edge of Bush Camping, in the area known as Africa.
-It consists of a large 6m x 6m screen purpose built between two ancient eucalypts, a six-speaker Super-Sonorama surround audio experience (which when coupled with Ultravision 3D effects and glasses REALLY puts you in the picture), and the action (or inaction) is projected by vintage 16mm gear out of a 1978 Jayco SuperTourer Caravan (with annexe).
+The hardware consists of a large 6m x 6m purpose-built screen that sits between two ancient eucalypts, and a six-speaker Super-Sonorama surround audio experience projected by vintage 16mm gear out of a 1978 Jayco SuperTourer Caravan (with annexe).

-We swim the sewers of cinema now-and-past, to salvage unfamiliar objects of wonder and delight.
-Join us at the Ecoplex as we celebrate both new and misremembered (and damn strange – of course) instruments of celluloid enchantment.
+Jim swims the sewers of cinema now-and-past to salvage unfamiliar objects of wonder and delight, both new and misremembered (and damn strange – of course) instruments of celluloid enchantment.